Get a Demo

 RTP Guarantees Short-Term Wins

 This is now the most frequently repeated misconception.
 As a rule, players think a 98% RTP gives them back $98 in return for every $100 spent in this specific session.
 In essence, RTP is a long-term statistical average based on millions of spins.
-Anything can happen in the interim, which is why, in the first place, a high RTP game can cost you your bankroll or help you win a jackpot on a low one.
+Short-term results can vary significantly.
+As a result, players may lose on a high RTP game or win a large jackpot on a lower RTP title.

 RTP Changes During Gameplay